-Setting up a humidifier is the best bet for improving indoor air quality and your breathing, according to pulmonologist Kathrin Nicolacakis, MD
+Setting up a humidifier is your best bet for improving indoor air quality and your breathing, says pulmonologist Kathrin Nicolacakis, MD.

 “When the air is dry, your respiratory system just isn’t happy.
 Even if you have no medical problems at all, you can suffer,” she says.
 “Your skin and nasal passages get dry – all the way down to your lungs.
 You can wake up with a dry mouth and start coughing for no reason.”

 The Environmental Protection Agency recommends keeping your home’s humidity level between 30% and 50%.
 It also suggests using filtered water in humidifiers, if possible, to avoid the minerals and micro-organisms that unfiltered water might contain.